 Device Magic is an ideal data collection solution for companies who need to collect faster, more accurate data from their field teams and distribute it to the right people, at the right time.

-Tool #5: Scatter diagrams
+Process improvement tool #5: Scatter diagrams

 A scatter diagram is a graphical representation of how one variable changes concerning another.
 Variables are plotted on axes at right angles to each other, and the degree of scattering in the points gives a measure of confidence in any correlation shown.